What You Need to Know

 Accessing the Orientation Prep Course

 You will access the Orientation Prep Course, supported by the University's Canvas course management system, on your New Student Checklist.
 Canvas is the system faculty use in all coursework, so this as an opportunity to get comfortable using Canvas.
-It may take up to two hours to complete the Orientation Prep Course, and you will need to make sure you have enough time to complete the course prior to your Orientation.
+It may take up to an hour to complete the Orientation Prep Course, and you will need to make sure you have enough time to complete the course prior to your Orientation.

 Enroll and log on to the Canvas site using your U of M Internet ID and password.